-Almost anywhere you eat while on holidays, you can bet that the portion size you’re going to be served is more than you need.
-All-inclusive resorts with the endless buffets and snack bars can be a surefire way to encourage overeating.
+Almost anywhere you eat while on holidays, you can bet that the portion size you’re going to be served is more than you would typically eat at home.
+All-inclusive resorts with the endless buffets and snack bars can be a surefire way to encourage overeating and ignore our body’s hunger and satiety cues.
 Most tourist-y places also serve up interesting you-can-only-get-it-here food attractions that are usually delicious, but gigantic.

 Practice some mindful eating strategies to get the most enjoyment out of your food, while avoiding overeating.

 - At the buffet, choose only your favourite foods.
 I like to take a look at all of the different buffet options before I take grab a plate and dive in.
 If I’m not sure whether or not I’ll like something, I take a tiny sample of it to try.
 If it’s good, I can always go back for more.

 - Use the hunger scale to gauge hunger and fullness.
 Imagine your hunger on a scale of 1-10.
 1 Is the absolute hungriest you’ve ever been, 10 is the absolute fullest you’ve ever been.
 Try to avoid eating beyond a 6 on the hunger scale.
 You should feel satisfied with your meal, but not like you’re going to burst.

 - Slow down and pay attention to your food.
 When we eat too quickly, our hunger and satiety signals get all out of whack.
 It takes about 20 minutes for our stomach to tell our brains that we’re full, so eating more slowly can help us recognize those cues before we go past the point of fullness.

 - Sharing is Caring!
 If you’re travelling with friends or family, split a meal or dessert so you can get a taste of all the goodness without winding up feeling too full.